genome/ptero-apis/workflow.md

 ## Critical System Facing API

 ### GET /v1/executions/(execution-id)
-Used by wrappers running individual operations to fetch their inputs.
+Used by wrappers running individual jobs to fetch their inputs.
 The execution id uniquely specifies the entire parallel stack and its node ID.